UofT-Government-Project/Covid19_PHU/README.md

 <br>
 ![Image](https://github.com/UofT-Government-Project/Covid19_PHU/blob/main/Images/graph_LR.png?raw=true) <br>
 <br>
 This model can predict the number of deaths in the near future if no external factor impacts the data.
-It can be used to forecast the implications when the Ministry of Health need to weigh in the ideas of lockdown and or restrictions.
-It can also assist the original goal of this analysis - a plan to execute a vaccination roll-out program.
+It can be used to forecast the implications when the Ministry of Health need to weigh in the reasons of lockdown and or restrictions.
+It can also assist the original goal of this analysis - a plan to execute a vaccination roll-out program that prioritizes based on deaths at each PHU.
 <br>
 <br>

 ## Exploratory Analysis

-In exploring the data with further analysis on Python, the results can identify and isolate specific information.
+In exploring the data with further analysis on Python, the results can identify and isolate specific information overall in Ontario.
 Such as:
   - Identifying the number of cases per age group.
 Based on the pie chart below, the highest number of cases are within the 20 years of age at 14.7% and the lowest at 5.9% within the age of 70.<br>
 <br>